zhiqic/Video2ShopExactMatching/README.md

 python evaluation.py -ckpt <path-to-checkpoint>
 ```

-- `<path-to-checkpoint>`: Path to the saved model checkpoint

-## Contribution
+## Acknowledgement

-Feel free to raise issues or pull requests if you find any bugs or improvements in the code.
+Adhering to the ethos of open research and community contribution, this repository welcomes the academic community's feedback.
+While this is an unofficial and independent reproduction, its primary use case leans towards academic research.
+Commercial utilization is discouraged.
+Props to [kyusbok](https://github.com/kyusbok) for the initial replication endeavors.
+Kindly raise issues or submit pull requests for any enhancements or identified bugs.

 ## Citation

-If you find this implementation beneficial and utilize it in your research, please cite using the following BibTeX entry:

 ```
 @inproceedings{cheng2017video2shop,